Dhruvi-Lodhavia/Vastr-GAN/README.md

 2. Download the [birds](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) image data.
 Extract them to `data/birds/`
 3. Download [coco](http://cocodataset.org/#download) dataset and extract the images to `data/coco/`

-### Pre-trained text encoder
-1. Download the [pre-trained text encoder](https://drive.google.com/open?id=1GNUKjVeyWYBJ8hEU-yrfYQpDOkxEyP3V) for CUB and save it to `DAMSMencoders/bird/inception/`
-2. Download the [pre-trained text encoder](https://drive.google.com/open?id=1zIrXCE9F6yfbEJIbNP5-YrEe2pZcPSGJ) for coco and save it to `DAMSMencoders/coco/inception/`

----
 ### Training

-**Train DF-GAN models:**
+**Train DF-GAN models on Indian fashion dataset:**
-  - For bird dataset: `python main.py --cfg cfg/bird.yml`
-  - For coco dataset: `python main.py --cfg cfg/coco.yml`
+  - For fashion dataset: `python main.py --cfg cfg/fashion.yml`

-- `*.yml` files are example configuration files for training/evaluation our models.

 ### Evaluating

-**Dwonload Pretrained Model**
-- [DF-GAN for bird](https://drive.google.com/file/d/1svVTyKWj5B1J82rEiZILUS289DsmT6U7/view?usp=sharing).
-Download and save it to `models/bird/`
-- [DF-GAN for coco](https://drive.google.com/file/d/15llod5eTjjdzDTXQroJG_eh2c-GrW9H7/view?usp=sharing).
-Download and save it to `models/coco/`

 **Evaluate DF-GAN models:**

-- To evaluate our DF-GAN on CUB, change B_VALIDATION to True in the bird.yml. and then run `python main.py --cfg cfg/bird.yml`
+- Download all the models on distributed dataset and save it in inside DF-GAN_Indian_Fashion/ensemble_models
-- To evaluate our DF-GAN on coco, change B_VALIDATION to True in the coco.yml. and then run `python main.py --cfg cfg/coco.yml`
+- To evaluate our DF-GAN on distributed training dataset, change B_VALIDATION to True in the fashion.yml. and then run `python main.py --cfg cfg/fashion.yml`
+- Results will be saved
 - We compute inception score for models trained on birds using [StackGAN-inception-model](https://github.com/hanzhanggit/StackGAN-inception-model).
 - We compute FID for CUB and coco using [DM-GAN/eval/FID](https://github.com/MinfengZhu/DM-GAN/tree/master/eval/FID).